adaltas/node-csv/readme.md

 Events
 ------

-By extending the Node `EventEmitter` class, the library provide a few usefull events:
+By extending the Node `EventEmitter` class, the library provide a few useful events:

 -	*data* (function(data, index){})
     Thrown when a new row is parsed after the `transform` callback and with the data being the value returned by `transform`.
 Note however that the event won't be call if transform return `null` since the record is skipped.
-	The callback provide two arguements:
+	The callback provide two arguments:
 	`data` is the CSV line being processed (by default as an array) `index` is the index number of the line starting at zero